slorber/use-async-setState/README.md

 Even if your component has updated after promise resolution, the async closure being currently executed remains the same and variables captured in it remains updated.

-If your async closure need access to current state, you'd rather use a `getState()` getter to always read fresh state.
+If your async closure need access to current state, you'd rather use a `getState()` getter to always read fresh state:

 ```ts
 const useGetState = (state) => {